renode/renode-issue-reproduction-template/README.md

 # Renode issue reproduction template

-This repository is meant to help report issues in (and provide contributions to) the open source [Renode framework](https://renode.io).
+This repository is meant to help report issues in (and provide contributions to) the open source [Renode simulation framework](https://renode.io).

-It has CI set up for you so that you only need to provide the minimum amount of data which reproduces the issue (= makes the CI fail).
+It has a GitHub Actions CI set up for you so that you only need to provide the minimum amount of data which reproduces the issue (= makes the CI fail).

-Use it as a template to create your own test case which shows the failure, and if you have an idea how to provide a fix, the desired outcome.
+Fork this repo and [adapt the template to build a test case which shows the failure](#usage-to-report-bugs), and if you have an idea how to [provide a fix](#providing-fixes), implement it in this repo to showcase the desired solution and outcome, all nicely automated.

+## Important files in this repo

+* `.github/workflows` - the GH Actions plumbing; touch it only if you want to make some fundamental changes
+* `artifacts` - any files you want the CI to store for demonstration (e.g. logs) should end up here during the CI job
+* `build.sh` - a stub of a potential build script for your [test software](providing-test-software)
+* `requirements.txt` - add any Python requirements here, if needed
+* `test.resc` - Renode script file, you will most likely be changing this one
+* `test.robot` - Robot test file, most likely also requiring adaptations

 ## Usage to report bugs